 Costing Methods

-The inventory costing method you choose defines the way NetSuite calculates the cost of items.
-For example, how inventory costing calculations are handled for costs associated with buying the same item at different purchase prices over a certain period.
+The inventory costing method you choose defines how NetSuite calculates item costs.
+For example, it shows how NetSuite handles inventory costing calculations when you buy the same item at different purchase prices over a certain period.

 NetSuite provides the following inventory costing methods: